Cultural Sustainability

 - Organizations that predominantly serve Black, Latine, Asian, Arab, Indigenous, Pacific Islander, and/or Caribbean communities, or another underserved community

-- Founded by and for a community of color or another underserved community
+- Founded by and/or for a community of color or another underserved community

 Successful applicants will help diversify M-AAA’s historical grantmaking including: